g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add JSON serialization
 - [x] Add JSON deserialization
 - [x] Add Element as JSON Schema / Value

+- [ ] Add ID to Parameter so we have a unique key and review paramterList
+- [ ] check that if the paramter name change, so it should be in the list or I cannot find it by name
+- [ ] Add a description property
+- [ ] Add a tooltip property

+- [ ] fare il test con addParameter(Parameter *parameter) in cui aggiungo
+lo stesso oggetto con 2 nomi diversi.

+- [ ] Fare il test per ParameterList::addParameter(nullptr)

 there is a flaw if I add a schema or a value list I clear the internal list.
 It should be smarter and avoid clear